-Global ESD advances a Design Based Research approach to Education for Sustainable Development.
-Design-Based Research (DBR; DBR Collective, 2003) is an approach within education science that seeks to develop layers of generalizable design principles for teaching and learning, through the iterative implementation and evaluation of these principles across real-world school contexts, through long-term collaborations between university-based researchers and school-based educators, and with an emphasis on pragmatism and workability in real world contexts (Anderson & Shattuck, 2012 ; Cobb et al., 2003).
+Global ESD is using Design-Based Research to develop Education for Sustainable Development (ESD) programming.
+Design-Based Research (DBR; DBR Collective, 2003) is an approach within education science that seeks to develop layers of generalizable design principles for teaching and learning, through the iterative implementation and evaluation of these principles across real-world school contexts, through long-term collaborations between researchers and school-based educators, and with an emphasis on pragmatism and workability in real world contexts (Anderson & Shattuck, 2012 ; Cobb et al., 2003).

 - Anderson, T., & Shattuck, J. (2012).
 Design-Based Research: A Decade of Progress in Education Research?
 Educational Researcher, 41(1), 16–25. http://doi.org/10.3102/0013189X11428813

 - Cobb, P. A., Confrey, J., DiSessa, A. A., Lehrer, R., & Schauble, L. (2003).
 Design experiments in educational research.
 Educational Researcher, 32(1), 9–13. https://doi.org/10.3102/0013189X032001009

 - DBR Collective (The Design-Based Research Collective) (2003).
 Design-Based Research: An Emerging Paradigm for Educational Inquiry.
 Educational Researcher, 32(1), 5–8. http://doi.org/10.3102/0013189X032001005

 - Wiggins, G. P., & McTighe, J. (2005).
 Understanding by design.
 Association for Supervision and Curriculum Development (2nd ed.).
 Alexandria, VA, USA: Association for Supervision and Curriculum Development (ASCD).